 Bicycles are fun for recreational purposes, and they have several health benefits.
 Avid cyclists can attest to increased cardiovascular fitness and improved mobility amid other advantages.
 Sadly, as beneficial as cycling is, bicycle riders are at risk of accidents when riding on busy roads.

 Cyclists, unlike motor vehicle drivers and passengers, do not have protection when they crash.
 If the bike accident involves a fault driver, the victim is entitled to get compensated for damages.
-Our bicycle accident attorneys at Kelly & Associates are experts in helping crash victims get a settlement from insurance companies.
+Our bicycle accident attorneys at Michael Kelly are experts in helping crash victims get a settlement from insurance companies.

 How Often Do Bike Crashes Happen in Massachusetts?